petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/data-control-and-privacy.md

 ---
 # Data Control and Privacy

 Analytics Cloud provides administrative tools for managing individual data and privacy.
-Use these tools to assist you in meeting the General Data Protection Regulation (GDPR) requirements.
-Specifically,
+Use these tools to assist you in meeting General Data Protection Regulation (GDPR) requirements:

-* Requesting access for download helps with meeting the right to data portability.
+* Requesting download of data helps with meeting the right to data portability.
 * Requesting deletion of a user helps with the right to be forgotten.
 * Requesting suppression of a user helps with the right to restrict processing.